dormeneur/GITGLIMPSE/README.md

-A Python web scraper bot that analyzes GitHub repositories using the ChatGPT API.
+# A Python web scraper bot that analyzes GitHub repositories using the ChatGPT API.

-make sure to have these required libraries installed:
+Make sure to have these required libraries installed:
 1. os
 2. time
 3. requests